 - Medaka Box: Similar to Accelerator, Kumagawa Misogi was originally just a Token Motivational Nemesis, meant merely as a cautionary tale about Medaka's past.
 Before his actual debut, the only Arc Villains included a megalomaniac abnormal, and a ten-year old obsessed with justice.
 Once he debuted, he secured his position as the heroine's Arch-Enemy and eventually made a Heel-Face Turn.

 - Great Mazinger has Ankoku Daishogun, The Dragon of the story, The Rival, and a Worthy Opponent to Tetsuya Tsurugi, who in the original series, only lasted roughly 3/4 through the whole show.
 However, he is popular enough that he got two movie adaptation that stars him as the main villain.
 There is a good chance that someone who never watched the original series did not know that he is actually not the Big Bad.

-- Dragon Ball has Freeza, despite being one of many Big Bads, in the series, Freeza has practically become synonymous with the franchise - likely due to a mix of voice-acting, character design and sheer monstrosity.
-He has been featured the most as the main villain of the video games, despite being the villain for half way though the series and being much weaker than Cell or Buu.
+- Freeza, despite being one of many Big Bads in the series, has practically become synonymous with the franchise - likely due to a mix of voice-acting, character design and sheer monstrosity.
+He has been featured the most as the main villain of many video games, despite appearing at the series' overall halfway point and being much weaker than Cell or Buu.
 As if to cement this, he's back in the 2015 post-series movie.

 - Freeza's brother Cooler and the LSSJ Broly are Breakout Movie Villains who appear more than once in the DBZ movies and they are the first movie villains who appear in a DBZ video game.
-Especially Broly who appears more often in video games than any other movie villain.
+Especially Broly, who appears more often in video games than any other movie villain.